prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

 Providers and the likes can implement lifecycle methods, by having a method that matches its lifecycle name.

-Oh My Prvd provides two lifecycle events out of the box:
+Prvd 'M Wrong provides two lifecycle events out of the box:

 - `:onInit()` runs sequentially before any other lifecycle methods, methods are expected to be infallible and preferably non-yielding.
-      - If you return a promise, Oh My Prvd will wait for the promise to resolve.
+      - If you return a promise, Prvd 'M Wrong will wait for the promise to resolve.
-          Anything with an `:andThen` method and an `:awaitStatus` method will be picked up by Oh My Prvd.
+          Anything with an `:andThen` method and an `:awaitStatus` method will be picked up by Prvd 'M Wrong.
 - In contrast, `:onStart()` runs concurrently *after* all other lifecycle methods have been registered.
 This means failures and yields do not affect other providers.